 Well, almost everybody.
 But there was a possibility of a tiny chance that Google could use its longstanding partnerships and the necessary leverage of making the most dominant phone OS on the planet to get everybody in line.
 Google offered technical assistance and more to carriers, and it pleaded and influenced.
 Rest assured, very little work.

 This is why in June of this year, Google ripped the Band-Aid off the wound of the carrier RCS selection.
-It announced that in two countries that are the UK and France, it would just offer RCS services directly without waiting for individual carriers to figure it out.
+It announced that it would just offer RCS services directly without waiting for individual carriers to figure it out in two countries that are the UK and France.

 Until yesterday, just when Verizon, AT&T, T-Mobile, and Sprint finally announced the “Cross-Carrier Messaging Initiative” (CCMI).